gifton/rethought/README.md

 * Helpers - Application constants(sizing, fonts, colors), styling assistants
 * Extensions - Apples UIKit object conveniance extensions
 * /ViewController - All views and controllers programmatically laid out
+  * /Root = Views, controller and delegate for rootView
   * /createEntry - Views and controllers to create Text, Image, Link, and Audio Entries
   * /Dashboard - View, Controller, and Delegate for The main Homepage of rethought
   * /Thought - View, Controller, and Delegate for display of thoughts and related thoughts